 ABOUT CaSE TRUST

-Caddington & Slip End Community Trust (CaSE) was formed in December 2014 by General Motors and Redrow Homes, as a lasting legacy from the development at Caddington Woods.
-Caddington Woods is located between the villages of Chaul End and Caddington within Central Bedfordshire.
+Caddington & Slip End Community Trust (CaSE) was formed in December 2014 by General Motors and Redrow Homes, as a lasting legacy from the development known as Caddington Woods.
+Caddington Woods is located near the ancient settlement site of Chaul End, within the civil parish of Caddington (Central Bedfordshire).

 CaSE’s principal function is to own and manage the public open spaces, play areas, and community facilities at Caddington Woods, but was also established to deliver wider community benefits to the residents of the two parishes of Caddington and Slip End.